 Goat Playground Ideas

-This article will walk you through the different goat playground ideas that you can use to create a setup for your herd.
+Three easy DIY goat playground ideas that you can use to create a setup for your herd.
+Repurpose what you already have and turn it into a climbing area for your goat herd.

 What safety measures must be taken when building a playground for goats?